clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/wait_disappear_by_css_selector.md

         wait_timeout: int = 30
     ) -> bool***

-In current opened browser, wait for the element disappear by the given css selector.
+In current opened browser, wait for the element disappear by the given CSS selector.

 **Parameters:**
     &emsp;**css_selector[Required]**: str
-        &emsp;&emsp; the css selector of the element to find.
+        &emsp;&emsp; the CSS selector of the element to find.
     &emsp;**wait_timeout**: int
         &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.